cyang0513/Document/docs/grpc_arc.md

-# Hosting ASP.NET Core Grpc service via Azure Container Registry
+# Hosting ASP.NET Core gRpc service via Azure Container Registry

-Recently I've been looking into running ASP.NET Core Grpc service on Azure.
-Sadly Azure App Service does not support hosting Grpc service [at this moment](https://feedback.azure.com/forums/169385-web-apps/suggestions/40585333-grpc-support-in-azure-app-service) and Azure VM is not what I'm looking for neither.
-So the option I have is to containerized the Grpc service and host it via Azure Container Registry and run it with Container Instances.
+Recently I've been looking into running ASP.NET Core gRpc service on Azure.
+Sadly Azure App Service does not support hosting  gRpc service [at this moment](https://feedback.azure.com/forums/169385-web-apps/suggestions/40585333-grpc-support-in-azure-app-service) and Azure VM is not what I'm looking for neither.
+So the option I have is to containerized the  gRpc service and host it via Azure Container Registry and run it with Container Instances.

 ## Manage SSL Certificate
-We want to manage the server side SSL certificate for Grpc service in a central place, so Azure Key Vault is an idea choice.
+We want to manage the server side SSL certificate for gRpc service in a central place, so Azure Key Vault is an idea choice.
 Make sure you have the **pfx** format certificate and upload it to your key vault certificates.
 Assuming the Subject is matching to the container FQDN: **xxxx.xxxx.azurecontainer.io**

 Note that once it's uploaded, it will generate a Secret Identifier and a Key Identifier for the same certificate version.